MicrosoftDocs/PowerShell-Docs/reference/3.0/ISE/ISE.md

 ## Description

-This section contains the help topics for the cmdlets that are installed with the Windows PowerShell® Integrated Scripting Environment (ISE) module.
+This section contains the help topics for the cmdlets that are installed with the Windows PowerShell Integrated Scripting Environment (ISE) module.
 The Windows PowerShell ISE module contains cmdlets that add features to Windows PowerShell ISE.

 ## ISE Cmdlets